complyue/hbi/Readme.md

   that has a `reactor` object bound to it

-The implementation of a `function` exposed by a `hosting environment`, normally does leverage the `hosting conversation` to send another set of _peer scripting code_, optionally with binary data/stream, back to the posting peer, for the subsequences be realized at the posting site.
-This set of _peer scripting code_ and data/stream if present is `landed` during the `after-posting stage` of the peer's original `posting conversation`.
+The implementation of a `function` exposed by a `hosting environment`, normally does leverage the `hosting conversation` to send another set of _peer-scripting-code_, optionally with binary data/stream, back to the posting peer, for the subsequences be realized at the posting site.
+This set of _peer-scripting-code_ and data/stream if present is `landed` during the `after-posting stage` of the peer's original `posting conversation`.

 Additionally, the implementation can schedule more activities to happen later, and any